 General Liability Lawsuit #2: Wildfire Woes

 An unforgiving wildfire ripped its way across 400 acres near Carlsbad, California, leaving 10 condominiums, five houses, and two commercial buildings in ruins.
 Local investigators traced the fire’s origin to the seventh-hole fairway of the Omni La Costa Resort and Spa.
 It’s unknown what actually triggered the blaze.
-According to the New York Times, about a dozen residents whose property or possessions were destroyed by the wildfire are filing a lawsuit against the resort.
+According to the San Diego Union-Tribune, about a dozen residents whose property or possessions were destroyed by the wildfire are filing a lawsuit against the resort.

 The lawsuit accuses the resort of failing to implement best practices in operating machinery, training employees, and planning to deal with fires.
 This case cites professional negligence, which is certainly a job for Professional Liability Insurance.
 But the residents are also seeking property damages for lost homes, possessions, business losses, displacement costs, and personal injuries.
 If Omni La Costa Resort and Spa is found responsible for the fire, the resort will need General Liability Insurance to pay for property damages.